-- Campus Catalog --Registration PriorityLimitations

 - Maximum housing reserved for men: 10

 Notes About Housing

 - Approximate monthly cost: $0

 Incoming students on NSE may request Housing on the Honors floors in Thomas Hall, if they would appreciate being part of an Honors community.
 Students on Honors floors are like any other students on campus, except they tend to be more respectful of other students' needs for quiet during midterms and finals...and study groups tend to form more naturally on Honors floors.
 NSE students are also welcome to participate in any Honors College social activities of interest to them, whether held in the Honors residence halls or elsewhere.

 - Meal purchase is required for on campus living.

 Meals per week may not accrue (be carried over from week to week).
-Flexible dining dollars may be used for a la carte purchases at the C-Store, Java Beanery & Bakery, University Food Court, and Panther Pantry.
-They may also be used to purchase board meals in the Residential Dining Centers. flexible dining dollars deplete as they are used and are good for the academic year.
+Flexible dining dollars may be used for a la carte purchases at the Thomas Hall Convenience Store, Java Beanery & Bakery, and University Food Court.